Did you know?

 Dr. Daniel Waxman holds a joint appointment as Associate Professor of Emergency Medicine at UCLA and Professor of Health Policy at the Pardee RAND Graduate School in Santa Monica.
 The RAND Corporation is a nonprofit international research organization that provides objective analysis to help improve public policy and decision making.

 Dr. Clayton Kazan (Class of 2005) is the current medical director for the LA County Fire Department.
-Dr. Kazan gives back to his residency by helping coordinate our off-site EMS conferences.
+Dr. Kazan gives back to his residency by helping coordinate our off-site EMS conferences and our intern EMS rotation.

 Dr. Marshall Morgan, the late director of the UCLA Emergency Medicine center served as the 142nd president of the LA County Medical Association in 2013-2014 and served as the face for physician interests on key statewide ballot measures.